Tadaky/CompactDiscordTheme/README.md

 # CompactDiscordTheme
-Several combinations of themes that I consider useful in one.
+Several combinations of CSS that I consider useful for me in one.